 The majority of your information is processed in the UK or European Economic Area (EEA).

-However, some of your information may be processed by us or the third parties we work with in countries outside of UK or the EEA.
+However, some of your information may be processed by us or the third parties we work with in countries outside of the UK or the EEA, including countries such as the United States.

-Where your information is being processed outside of the UK or the EEA, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by UK or EEA data privacy laws e.g. we will put in place legal agreements with third parties and Standard Life Aberdeen affiliates with ongoing oversight to ensure they meet these obligations.
+Where your information is being processed outside of the UK or the EEA, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by UK or EEA Data Protection Laws e.g. we will put in place legal agreements with third parties and abrdn affiliates with ongoing oversight to ensure they meet these obligations.

 How we protect your information